 History and Administration

-The open container provision was initially authorized under the Transportation Equity Act of the 21st Century (TEA-21) and reauthorized under SAFETEA-LU, MAP-21, and the FAST Act.
+The open container provision was initially authorized under the Transportation Equity Act of the 21st Century (TEA-21) and reauthorized under several subsequent surface transportation bills, most recently the Infrastructure Investment and Jobs Act (IIJA), which was signed into law in 2021.
 This provision is jointly administered by the National Highway Traffic Safety Administration (NHTSA) and the Federal Highway Administration (FHWA).

 This provision encourages states to enact an open container law.
 Although originally a transfer program, subsequent legislation amended the penalty provisions that apply to non-compliant states.
 Under current law, noncompliance results in reservation of the funds rather than an immediate transfer to other programs.